Cloud1379/cse15l-lab-reports/LabReport3.md

 # Option 4

 The last option that I tried was `--with-filename` which displays the filename before the matching lines.
+This is useful if you also want to know where to find the file that contains the search term.
 ```
 [cs15lwi23ade@ieng6-203]:skill-demo1-data:428$ grep "Lucayans" written_2/* -r --with-filename
 written_2/travel_guides/berlitz2/Bahamas-History.txt:Centuries before the arrival of Columbus, a peaceful Amerindian people who called themselves the Luccucairi had settled in the Bahamas.
 Originally from South America, they had traveled up through the Caribbean islands, surviving by cultivating modest crops and from what they caught from sea and shore.
 Nothing in the experience of these gentle people could have prepared them for the arrival of the Pinta, the Niña, and the Santa Maria at San Salvador on 12 October 1492.
 Columbus believed that he had reached the East Indies and mistakenly called these people Indians.
 We know them today as the Lucayans.
 Columbus claimed the island and others in the Bahamas for his royal Spanish patrons, but not finding the gold and other riches he was seeking, he stayed for only two weeks before sailing towards Cuba.